stanfordnlp/CoreNLP/_pages/coref.md

 | dcoref | en | N/A | 4.45 seconds per doc | .123 seconds per doc |
 | coref | zh | hybrid/rule | 19.1 seconds per doc | .044 seconds per doc |

+## Having the appropriate parses

+Several settings for coreference require both constituency parses and dependency parses.

+You can add these to your pipeline by using the parse annotator.
+Make sure you don't put parse.buildgraphs=false, this will set the pipeline to not create dependencies.
+As long as you leave the default or set parse.buildgraphs=true it will work.

+Some settings just require dependency parses.
+Two ways to add dependency parses are:

+* as above use the parse annotator and make sure parse.buildgraphs=true
+* use the depparse annotator

 ## Usage

 ### Command Line